Stingknight/compression-tool/README.md

     Fast and Lightweight: Leverages Go’s concurrency features for performance.
     Command-line Interface: Easy to use with intuitive commands for compression and decompression.

-Installation

-    Prerequisites:
-        Go 1.20+ installed on your system.
-        Set GOPATH in your environment variables.

-    Clone the Repository:

-    bash

-git clone <your-repository-url>
-cd <repository-directory>

-Build the CLI Tool:

-bash

-    go build -o file-compress

 Usage
 1. Compress a File or Folder

         go run main.go compress --filename <filename>

         --filename: Path to the file to compress

     <!-- or -->

         go run main.go compress --foldername <foldername>
         --foldername: Path to the folder to compress

 Example: